MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   These categories will become your [scope tags](scope-tags.md).

-- Many organizations separate groups by the device type, such as iOS, Android, or Windows devices.
+- Many organizations separate groups by the device type, such as iOS, iPadOS, Android, or Windows devices.
 Some examples:

   - Distribute specific apps to specific devices.
 For example, deploy the Microsoft shuttle app to devices in the Redmond network.
   - Deploy policies to specific locations.
 For example, deploy a VPN profile to devices in the Charlotte network so they automatically connect when in range.
   - Control settings on specific devices.
-For example, disable the camera on Android Enterprise devices used on a manufacturing floor, create a Windows Defender antivirus profile for all Windows devices, or add Exchange e-mail settings to all iOS devices.
+For example, disable the camera on Android Enterprise devices used on a manufacturing floor, create a Windows Defender antivirus profile for all Windows devices, or add Exchange e-mail settings to all iOS/iPadOS devices.

   These categories will become your [device enrollment categories](../enrollment/device-group-mapping.md).